team-wildfin/wildfin-mini/rebuttals/reviewer4.md

 > 1. The benchmarking results show modest performance, e.g., mAP < 0.2 for many behaviors, suggesting the dataset is highly challenging.
 However, the paper does not deeply analyze why certain models fail, or propose targeted improvements.

 We thank the reviewer for pointing this out.
 To address this, we test an additional backbone (ResNet50) and also test different finetuning methods to try and make targeted improvements.
 We find that ResNet50, DINO-v2, VideoMAE are all relatively comparable under the frozen backbone setting.
 However, we found that the biggest improvement comes from fine-tuning the entire model, which suggests that the MLP classifier head adapter may be the limiting factor in our original baseline evaluation.
 While we could not fully finetune VideoMAE in time during the rebuttal period, we will be sure to include those results in the camera-ready version.
-(Should we mention using attention head as a targeted improvement?)
+(Should we mention using attention head as a targeted improvement?
+JH: This requires a lot of computation and refactor, so if we can avoid it's good, but it's still feasible.)

 ### To-Do: If it makes more sense I'm debating changing the common configuration to be: balanced, uniform.
 I think this probably makes more sense because we would be directly comparing with the original paper.
 We can then have a separate table for the different loss metrics.
+JH: I think a section should be comparable to the origianl paper, and have an independent section for showing class imbalance handling methods.
+However, we can also argue that since we found focal loss to be the best way to address imbalance, we now use it as the representative method.
 ### CoralCam
 | Backbone  | Sampler  | Tuning Method | Weight Config                         | F1 Macro |   mAP   |
 |-----------|----------|----------|----------------------------------------|----------|---------|